vphongph/maidsafe_autonomi/docs/pointer_design_doc.md

 struct Pointer {
     owner: PubKey, // This is the address of this data type
     counter: U32,
-    target: PointerTarget, // Can be PointerAddress, LinkedListAddress, ChunksAddress, or ScratchpadAddress
+    target: PointerTarget, // Can be PointerAddress, GraphEntryAddress, ChunksAddress, or ScratchpadAddress
     signature: Sig, // Signature of counter and pointer (and target) }
 ```